 Recreational sea-shore fishing must be practiced only on foot without any use of a boat or any device allowing to remain submerged, such as a snorkel or bottles.
 The product of the fishery is intended to be consumed or used as bait, only by the fisherman or his family.
 Collectors must also find out about minimum sizes and quotas before embarking.

-Be sure to find out about tide times available on the website Tides schedule, respect general regulations and read the current prefectural decrees, which sometimes prohibit pickup in certain areas.
+Be sure to find out about tide times available on the website Tides schedule.
+Rrespect the general regulations.
+Find out about the current prefectural decrees.
+They sometimes prohibit pickup in certain areas.

 High tides 2020